Nathan-Dachille/CP3407-Group-Project/user_stories/user_story_11_Create_a_cleaning_checklist.md

 ## Tasks:
 * Design the checklist interface, 0.5 days
 * Implement functionality for users and cleaners to check off tasks, 0.5 days

+## NOTE: We ran out of time for this user story.
+It will have to be completed in future iterations.